Barry J. Weidenbaum, Esq.

 Education

-• University of Miami Law School (J.D.)
+- University of Miami School of Law (J.D.)

-• Emory University (B.B.A., Accounting)
+- Emory University (B.B.A., Accounting)

 Contact Barry

-Prior to becoming a partner in Weidenbaum & Harari, Barry was an Assistant Counsel with the New York State Housing Finance Agency, the State of New York Mortgage Agency, and the New York State Project Finance Agency.
-He was formerly an associate in the Real Estate Department at the New York office of Wolf, Block, Schorr and Solis-Cohen, LLP.
-Barry is also the author of numerous articles in the real estate industry including commentary on mortgage contingency clauses, due diligence reviews, and the board approval process.
-He has published articles including “Riverboat Casinos: Floating Security Interests” which appeared in the Gaming Law Review.
+Prior to joining Weidenbaum & Harari LLP, Barry served as Assistant Counsel with the New York State Housing Finance Agency, the State of New York Mortgage Agency, and the New York State Project Finance Agency.
+He was also formerly an associate in the Real Estate Department of the New York office of Wolf, Block, Schorr and Solis-Cohen, LLP.

 Bar Admissions